Insight

 When should you use SMS vs. MMS in your sales conversations?

-Going through your cold lead database and sending a short text once a month to see if a lead is ready to move forward can increase your re-engagement rate by 15%.
+Choosing between SMS and MMS can impact your engagement rate, when you’re nurturing leads or closing deals.
+For example, going through your cold lead database and sending a short text once a month to see if a lead is ready to move forward can increase your re-engagement rate by 15%.
 SMS is naturally an efficient, affordable fit for general sales text message templates like this:

 “Hi [Name], would you like to schedule a phone call to finalize the [service/product] you’ll go with? [link] - [Sales Rep] @ [Company Name]”